Volunteering with CAMRT

 The result of a current membership survey indicated a high interest in the CAMRT Quick Self Study courses.
 These are short courses of approximately 50 pages in length, requiring the student to take up to 10 hours to complete.
 There are no assignments; however, a self-administered post-quiz of 20-30 multiple choice questions must be developed.
 Remuneration will be paid upon completion.

-If you are interested in developing a topic of interest please contact Melanie Bérubé, Manager, Continuing Professional Development at cpd@camrt.ca.
+If you are interested in developing a topic of interest please contact us in Continuing Professional Development at cpd@camrt.ca.

 CPD Volunteer Reviewers